Pendennis: Plot summary

 Pen thus comes into possession of the family property of 500 pounds a year.
 He leases his house at Fairoaks to tenants and returns to London, while Laura goes to live as companion to a Lady Rockminster.
-Pen does send a small amount of money to Fanny Bolton with his thanks; she eventually marries a Mr Huxter (who had started the gossip about her and Pen).
+Pen does send a small amount of money to Fanny Bolton with his thanks; she eventually marries a Mr Huxter, the man who had started the gossip about her and Pen.

 Major Pendennis, still hoping to arrange a profitable marriage between Pen and Blanche Amory, meets Sir Francis and threatens to divulge his secret—that he is not really married to Lady Clavering—if Sir Francis will not retire and turn over his seat in Parliament to Pen.
 Sir Francis consents.
 Major Pendennis' shrewd valet Morgan overhears the conversation and makes plans to extort everyone—the Major, Pen, Altamont, Sir Francis, and Lady Clavering.
-When Morgan tries this on Major Pendennis, however, the Major won't stand for it, as he has as much to threaten Morgan with (theft) as Morgan has to threaten others with.
+When Morgan tries this on Major Pendennis, however, the Major will not stand for it, as he has as much to threaten Morgan with (theft) as Morgan has to threaten others with.

 At this point Pen has finally become engaged to Blanche, though they do not love each other.
 Then he learns, through Morgan, of the scandal concerning the Claverings.
-Pen does what he considers the honourable thing: he maintains his engagement with Blanche, but refuses her family money and the seat in Parliament.
+Pen does what he considers the honourable thing: he maintains his engagement with Blanche but refuses her family money and the seat in Parliament.

-Now Henry Foker comes back into the picture: his father has died and his fiancee-cousin Ann has eloped with another man, leaving Harry rich and free to marry as he likes.
-He returns to England and immediately proposes to Blanche.
+Now Harry Foker comes back into the picture: his father has died and his fiancee-cousin Ann has eloped with another man, leaving Harry rich and free to marry as he likes.
+He returns to England and proposes to Blanche.
 She accepts because he is richer than Pen.
 On learning that Blanche has broken their engagement, Pen proposes to Laura, whom he has come to love, and is accepted, because she has long loved him—even when she refused his first marriage proposal.

-The secret of the Clavering family finally becomes known to everybody and Henry Foker breaks his engagement to Blanche—not because of her disreputable father, but because she deceived him and doesn't love him.
+The secret of the Clavering family finally becomes known to everybody and Harry Foker breaks his engagement to Blanche—not because of her disreputable father, but because she deceived him and does not love him.
 There is one final surprise: Altamont/Amory, although he is Blanche's father, was bigamously married to several women before he "married" Blanche's mother, so the Clavering marriage is legal after all, but Blanche is illegitimate.
 Blanche leaves for Paris, where she apparently marries a confidence trickster.
 Foker remains unmarried.
 Pen and Laura marry; soon their income increases, and he enters Parliament through his own honest efforts.

+Publication history

+Thackeray started working on Pendennis as soon as he finished Vanity Fair.
+It was published as a serial and later sold in book form.
+It was printed in 24 monthly parts between November 1848 and December 1850 by Bradbury & Evans in London.
+The publication was paused for 3 months following the author’s illness after the September 1849 part.